rafardzp/rafardzp/README.md

-Hi, I'm Rafa!.
-I am an Artificial Intelligence Master student @ UC3M looking to develop my career in AI in health, aerospace or electronics industries.
+Hi, I'm Rafa!
+I am an Artificial Intelligence Master student @ UC3M looking to start my career in AI in health, aerospace or electronics industries.
 In this repository I will be including my work from inside and outside the Master prgram.
 I know it is a little bit messy but I am planning on tidying it up in the future.

 I have some things planned for the future (appart from tidying it up):